Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 git tag -d 1.0.0 #Delete tag 1.0.0
 ```

-The codebase can be cheackout to a tag:
+The codebase can be checkout to a tag:
 ```sh
 git checkout 1.0.0
 ```